EU Licensed4.8/5

 How does Mounjaro help you lose weight?

-These combined effects lead to reduced calorie intake and significant weight loss, averaging over 20% of body weight at the highest dose.
+Together these effects lower how much you eat and lead to strong weight loss, averaging over 20% of body weight at the highest dose.

 Is Mounjaro the same as Ozempic?

-Clinical data suggest Mounjaro produces greater weight loss and HbA1c reductions than semaglutide.
+Clinical data suggest Mounjaro gives greater weight loss and bigger HbA1c reductions than semaglutide.

 How quickly does Mounjaro start working?